farzana-mohsin/blissful-trails-client/README.md

 - On the Navbar, there is About Blissful Trails dropdown which showcases three sections - Community, About Us, and Contact Us
 - My Profile dropdown will take a logged in user to the dashboard depending on their roles.
+- All the users will be by default tourist.
+- Once the user goes to the dashboard, they can see
+  - Tourist profile - user's name and photo will be displayed in this section
+  - Tourist wishlist - Tourists are able to add a package to their wishlist, The wishlist packages will be displayed in this section in tabular format
+  - Tourist bookings - tourists are able to see their bookings in this section.
+They can also cancel their booking until it's rejected or accepted by the tour guide.
+Once accepted, pay button will be enabled and tourist can pay for the booking.
+  - Tourist can also request to admin to become a tour guide.
+- Admin dashboard
+  - Admin's profile - Admin's name and photo will be visible in this section add packages - admin can add new tour packages manage users - with manage users admin can assign a tour guide or admin role to the requester (tourist). the data is shown in tabular format

-  -
+- Tour Guide Dashboard

-  - Tourists can book a package by clicking on View Package button.

-- The volunteer posts are sorted by date, with the oncoming deadline ones appearing first.
-- Private Routes - The application has multiple private routes, which are visible only if the users are logged in.
-- The `Add Volunteer Post` page has the ability to add new volunteer post once the user is logged in.
+  - tour guide profile - tour guide's name and photo will be visible in this section
+  - the tours assigned to the tour guide - Tour guides will have the option to accept or reject the tours.

+- Once the tourist/user clicks on a tour, they can see all the details (price, tour type, about the tour, tour plan)

+  - User can book a tour.
+Users will also have the option to choose their tour guide.
+  - React date range is used to show the calendar.

 - An `Error page` is added with a button to go to homepage incase a user tries to go to a route that doesn't exist

 - Under `Manage My Posts` private route - a tab format is used for these two section. - `My Volunteer Posts` & `My Volunteer Requests`.

-  - Users are able to see their added posts and their requested volunteer posts under Manage My Posts.
-  - If there are not posts added or requests submitted, users will see buttons to add a post, see all volunteer positions, or directly go to homepage.
-  - Users have the ability to update and delete their volunteer posts from My Volunteer Posts.
-Users can also cancel their request to be a volunteer from My Volunteer Requests section.

-- Once clicking on `View Details` from a volunteer post, the user needs to log in and once logged in, the user can see all the details of that post.
-The user can also apply for the volunteer post by clicking on `Be a Volunteer`

-  - `Be a Volunteer` button is only visible to the volunteers and not the organizers.
-This button is also invisible if the post doesn't need any more volunteers.

 - Integration with other tools

-  - The application has been integrated with popular productivity tools, such as Framer Motion, Slider, React Helmet, React Tabs, React Datepicker, Animate.css
+  - The application has been integrated with popular productivity tools, such as Framer Motion, Slider, React Helmet, React Tabs, React date range, Animate.css
   - React toastify were used to show the success and error messages
   - Images were hosted on imgbb.

 - Mobile and tablet friendly: The web application is responsive and optimized for mobile devices, allowing users to manage tasks on the go.
 - Firebase config keys have been transferred to .env.local file.
 - MongoDB username and password have been transferred to .env file with encrypted code.
 - JWT is used to protect the backend data of private routes.
-Middlewares were used to verify the token and email addresses. `clearCookie` is used to remove the token once the user logs out.
+Middlewares were used to verify the token and email addresses. `localStorage` is used to remove the token once the user logs out.